HIVEMIND666/Real-Address-List/README.md

 # Real Address List

 This folder contains various lists of addresses scraped from big chain store websites.
 These addresses are all publically facing and easily accessible.
+No robot.txt rules were broken during scraping.
 These lists are for programming-related reasons only.
 Don't mail shit to these addresses.

 ### What could I possibly use a list of addresses for?